 Safety & Security

-Please do not leave bags or suitcases unattended at any time, whether inside or outside the session halls.
-Hotels strongly recommend that you use their safety deposit boxes for your valuables.
+Please do not leave any personal belongings unattended at any time, inside or outside the session halls.